 I graduated, I got married, and I got Dad’s blessings at every step of the way.
 I think he was mentally checking off the boxes for each of his kids and, after no small labor, he was done with me.

 A lot has changed since those years.
-I have let myself explore the broader dimensions of my interests and abilities, and I am now a housing counselor, a writer, a singer, and a political aspirer.
-I bought a 100-year-old house in Hamtramck, and it was good enough to live in and be comfortable, but it needed a lot of work too.
-I needed my dad.
+I have let myself explore the broader dimensions of my interests and abilities, and I am now a housing counselor, a writer, a singer, and an activist.
+I bought a 100-year-old house in Hamtramck, and it was good enough to live in and be comfortable, but it needed a lot of work, and I needed my dad to help me do it right.

 Almost every Saturday through the winter of 2016, Dad would take the hour-or-so drive to my house, sometimes dragging a trailer full of lumber or meeting me at Home Depot.
-We reinforced sagging beams in my ceiling, pulled out ancient electrical wiring, laid tile I salvaged from the side of the road, hung drywall, and built a brand new tiny bathroom for my ground floor.
-Then we took a saws-all to the stupid wall that separated my stupid kitchen from the stupid nothing-room next to it and created a magically larger space.
+We reinforced sagging beams in my ceiling, pulled out ancient electrical wiring, laid tile I found on the side of the road, hung drywall, and built a brand new tiny bathroom for my ground floor.
+Then we took a saws-all to the stupid wall that separated my stupid kitchen from the stupid room next to it and created a magically larger space.

 One day, Dad showed up at my house with his bags of tools, as usual, and something else.
 It was a circular tin that looked like it was left over from a Christmas party.
 On the outside, a taped-down note said “wire nuts.”
 I was grinning to myself about this rather interesting manifestation of Dad’s quirkiness when he told me that tin actually had belonged to his father-in-law, my Grandpa Kehl.
 Grandpa was an electrician and this tin was the equivalent of his spare change jar.
 Every day, when he got home from work, he’d empty his pockets of un-used wire nuts.

-As I pondered that new detail of family history, I began to recall some of the family folklore I’ve learned from Grandma.
-For years I have clipped and painted her toenails for her and she repays me with family history.
-When she decided that wanted to marry my grandpa, my great-grandpa (her father) decided he would have to teach this man a useful trade.
+As I pondered that new detail of my history, I began to recall some of the family folklore I’ve learned from Grandma Kehl.
+For years I have clipped and painted her toenails for her, and she repays me with stories and memories from her life.
+When Grandma decided to marry Grandpa, her father (my great-grandpa) tried to bribe her with a new car.
+She declined, and so her father resolved that if his daughter was going to marry this guy, he’d better have a useful trade.
 So, Great-Grandpa Lapa, who was a teacher at Cass Tech, took it upon himself to educate his future son-in-law how to become an electrician.
 I barely remember Great-Grandpa Lapa, but I do remember seeing the stacks of “Popular Mechanics” magazines piled up in the garage of his house on Detroit’s east side when I was a little girl.
 It seems like something my dad would have.

 Nothing about this chapter in my relationship with my dad was inevitable.
-I went 32 years without learning to do home repair work from my dad, I’m pretty sure I could’ve let more years pass until Dad was too old or until I found a new partner who might’ve slipped into my place on the receiving end of those lessons.
+I went 32 years without learning to do serious home repair, and I’m sure I could’ve let more years pass until Dad was too old or until I found a new partner who would slip into my place on the receiving end of those lessons.
 If my house was farther away, or if Dad still had other kids at home to take care of, or if I was ever so slightly busier, or ever-so slightly wealthier to be able to pay someone to do the work, maybe this would not have happened.
 I never would’ve been able to smell the generations wafting off of the spare parts in my old home that my new life is building.
 Instead, I got a lesson that I actually wanted to learn.

 Get your pencil out Dad, I think we got it right this time.